 Injury Attorneys | Restoring LivesTM

-There are a number of ways in which another person, company, or entity can be liable for wrongful death–as long as it can be proven that the actions were negligent or intentional.
-The determining factor comes down to how the victim died and in what types of situations, such as auto accidents, medical malpractice, construction or work accidents, and dangerous products.
-If your loved one died in any of the following situations, contact a personal injury attorney in Indianapolis immediately.
+There are a number of ways in which another person, company, or entity can be liable for wrongful death—as long as it can be proven that their actions were negligent or intentional.
+The determining factor comes down to how the victim died and in what types of situation, such as in an auto accident, due to medical malpractice, in a construction or work accident, and or due to dangerous products.

 If a doctor or other healthcare provider failed in any way to fulfill the expected standard of care to a patient—including misdiagnoses, surgical mistakes, and wrong prescriptions—you might be able to take action against them in a wrongful death suit.

 Anesthesia is another field of medicine where medical malpractice can occur.
-It’s crucial that a patient gets the right dose of anesthesia during a procedure: A minor misstep could be fatal to a patient.
-If the anesthesiologist issues a dose that results in death, he or she could be held liable.
+It’s crucial that a patient gets the right dose of anesthesia during a procedure.
+A minor misstep could be fatal to a patient.
+If the anesthesiologist issues a dose that results in death, they could be held liable.

-Whether this was in a workplace or a residence, it’s possible that building materials are faulty, and can therefore cause injury or death.
+Whether it was in a workplace or a residence, it’s possible that building materials are faulty and can therefore cause injury or death.
 Construction companies are responsible for making sure buildings are safe and up to code.
 If someone died due to poor construction, a case of wrongful death could be pursued.

 If the deceased worked in an environment where safety protocols weren’t in place—such as protective gear or training for dangerous machinery, for example—suing the employer may be an option.

-Even if a workplace did have safety protocols and its trained employees properly, a product could still be a cause of death.
+Even if a workplace did have safety protocols and trained its employees properly, a product could still be the cause of death.
 It might be possible to hold a manufacturer or designer liable if a machine was built with a defective part and caused a fatal accident.
-If a carseat was the cause of death due to a lack of instructions or a preventable malfunction, for example, a manufacturer or designer could also be at fault.
+If a car seat was the cause of death due to a lack of instructions or a preventable malfunction, for example, a manufacturer or designer could be at fault.

-It is encouraged that if any of these situations are familiar to contact a personal injury attorney.
-Every case of wrongful death is unique–even if those situations are familiar.
-The details of a loved one’s death should be discussed in detail with a personal injury lawyer who has dealt with wrongful death cases.
-There are different laws and timelines for every state.
-Therefore, it’s equally important to find a lawyer who is familiar with state laws.
+If any of these situations are familiar, contact an attorney.
+Every case of wrongful death is unique—even if they can be described by the above situations.
+The details of a loved one’s death should be discussed in detail with a lawyer who has dealt with wrongful death cases.
+Additionally, there are different laws and timelines for every state, so it’s equally important to find a lawyer who is familiar with state laws.